mentalmove/ShuntingYard/README.md

 linearly growing costs.
 Therefore, for longer terms (where the base costs do not have to be taken into consideration), execution will benefit of transforming traditionally written terms into _Reverse Polish Notation_.

-&nbsp;

-# Shunting Yard Algorithm

-The algorithm needs two collections of elements, each realised as _stack_.
-The word 'stack' has nothing to do with memory storage here - it just defines the promise to access only the last element.
-Stacks allow two operations:
-- **push** appends a new element to the stack
--  **pop** removes the last element and provides it

-The collections shall be name OUTPUT and OPERATORS;
-the former is a very simple stack because it only will use _push_ and never _pop_.
-It is unimportant if the collections are implemented as arrays or lists.